-Each year, no later than October 1st an e-mail notification is made to all enrolled students, faculty and staff containing this report as well as the website address to access this report. www.pqc.edu/Consumer-Information - Campus Security / Emergency Procedures.
+Each year, no later than October 1st an e-mail notification is made to all enrolled students, faculty and staff containing this report as well as the website address to access this report. www.paulquinn.edu/Consumer-Information - Fire, Safety and Security Annual Report.

 Copies of the report may also be obtained at the Business Office, Adams 208.
 All prospective students may obtain a copy from Enrollment Management at Adams 200; and prospective employees may obtain a copy from Business Office at Adams 208.